Senior Finance October 18, 2025

 6. Life Settlement

-A life settlement is the sale of an existing life insurance policy to a licensed third-party buyer for a lump-sum cash payment.
-The buyer takes over the premium payments and eventually receives the death benefit.
+This is the option we know best, and it’s the one most families have never heard of.
+A life settlement means selling a life insurance policy you already own to a licensed third-party buyer for a lump-sum cash payment.
+The buyer picks up the premium payments going forward and collects the death benefit down the road.

 Pros: